Great Web Design Starts With a Great User Experience

 Meeting Website User Expectations

 Mobile devices account for 66% of all time spent online, and the majority of online shoppers use mobile devices at least once during their journey of conversion.
-In 2019 great web design is mobile-first design.
+In 2021 great web design is a mobile-first design.

 Improve Mobile Page Load Speed